Hasidic Judaism: Etymology

 The terms hasid and hasidut, meaning "pietist" and "piety", have a long history in Judaism.
 The Talmud and other old sources refer to the "Pietists of Old" (Hasidim haRishonim) who would contemplate an entire hour in preparation for prayer.
 The phrase denoted extremely devoted individuals who not only observed the Law to its letter, but performed good deeds even beyond it.
 Adam himself is honored with the title, in tractate Eruvin 18b by Rabbi Meir: "Adam was a great hasid, having fasted for 130 years."
 The first to adopt the epithet collectively were apparently the hasidim in Second Temple period Judea, known as Hasideans after the Greek rendering of their name, who perhaps served as the model for those mentioned in the Talmud.
 The title continued to be applied as an honorific for the exceptionally devout.
 In 12th-century Rhineland, or Ashkenaz in Jewish parlance, another prominent school of ascetics named themselves hasidim; to distinguish them from the rest, later research employed the term Ashkenazi Hasidim.
 In the 16th century, when Kabbalah spread, the title also became associated with it.
 Jacob ben Hayyim Zemah wrote in his glossa on Isaac Luria's version of the Shulchan Aruch that, "One who wishes to tap the hidden wisdom, must conduct himself in the manner of the Pious."

 The movement founded by Israel Ben Eliezer in the 18th century adopted the term hasidim in the original connotation.
 But when the sect grew and developed specific attributes, from the 1770s, the names gradually acquired a new meaning.
 Its common adherents, belonging to groups each headed by a spiritual leader, were henceforth known as Hasidim.
 The transformation was slow: The movement was at first referred to as "New Hasidism" by outsiders (as recalled in the autobiography of Salomon Maimon), to separate it from the old one, and its enemies derisively mocked its members as Mithasdim, "[those who] pretend [to be] hasidim".
 Yet, eventually, the young sect gained such a mass following that the old connotation was sidelined.
 In popular discourse, at least, "Hasid" came to denote someone who follows a religious teacher from the movement.
 It also entered Modern Hebrew as such, meaning "adherent" or "disciple".
 One was not merely a Hasid anymore, observed historian David Assaf, but a Hasid of someone or some dynasty in particular.
-This linguistic transformation paralleled that of the word tzaddik, "righteous", which the Hasidic leaders adopted for themselves – though they are known colloquially as Rebbes or by the honorific Admor.
+This linguistic transformation paralleled that of the word tzaddik, "righteous", which the Hasidic leaders adopted for themselves – though they are known colloquially as Rebbes or by the honorific acronym Admor.
 Originally denoting an observant, moral person, in Hasidic literature, tzaddik became synonymous with the often hereditary master heading a sect of followers.